gn08/data130/projects/greeting-project/projects/projects/greeting-project/README.md

 - What do you think print() does?
     The print function prints out a statement to the user.
 - In your own words, what does this program do?
+    The program first prompts the user to enter their name and then assigns that to the name variable.
+It then prints out a introductory welcome using the user's name that was entered.